mraleph/mraleph.github.com/_posts/2012-12-15-microbenchmarks-fairy-tale.md

 $$\frac{(N \cdot C_{op} + C_{loop}) - C_{loop}}{N} \approx C_{op}$$

-But this mathematical tranquility ended when JIT compilers arrived from [the other universe](http://en.wikipedia.org/wiki/Self_(programming_language) and started optimizing things.
+But this mathematical tranquility ended when JIT compilers arrived from <a href="http://en.wikipedia.org/wiki/Self_(programming_language)">the other universe</a> and started optimizing things.

 Loop-invariant code motion
 --------------------------